Land mines in Cambodia

-Cambodia is a country located in Southeast Asia that has a major problem with land mines, especially in rural areas.
-This is the legacy of three decades of war which has taken a severe toll on the Cambodians; it has some 40,000 + amputees, which is one of the highest rates in the world.
+Land mines in Cambodia are a major issue, especially in rural areas.
+Three decades of war resulted in 40,000+ amputees, some of the highest rates in the world.
 The Cambodian Mine Action Centre (CMAC) estimates that there may be as many as four to six million mines and other pieces of unexploded ordnance in Cambodia.
 Some estimates, however, run as high as ten million mines.